The Circles - Book Two - Chapter 9 - A Lesson in Business

 Awidan cleared his throat, resigning himself to the prospects of sharing his favorite women.
 Nervously, he called to the slave man, "Galuech, refill our goblets!"

-"Let us finish our discussion, Shakh Awidan lûk-Nysmr."
+"Let us finish our discussion, Shakh Awidan."

 "As my lord wishes," the older man nodded respectfully.

-"Aye," affirmed Esarhaddon.
+"The caravan which will take the Rohirric slaves to Nurn will soon be ready," Esarhaddon began.
 "We await only the completion of preparations, and then we will be away.
-But it is a month-long journey to the Doraz Uzg-u Bhoghâtug-ob Turu, the Gate to the Land of Many Blessings.
+But it is a month-long journey to the Gate to the Land of Many Blessings, the boundary between Gorgoroth and Nurn.
 The supply wagons are packed with every conceivable thing we might need, except water.
 After we cross the Anduin, the water wagons will be replenished.
 As you know, we must keep a tight watch upon the supply."

 "You make a worthy partner for your brother," Awidan flattered, hoping to return himself to Esarhaddon's good graces.
 He knew though that once the slaver became suspicious of a person, that man would never be in his confidence again.